apache/eventmesh/eventmesh-connectors/eventmesh-connector-mongodb/README.md

 ## MongoDBSinkConnector: From eventmesh to MongoDB

-1. launch your MongoDB server and eventmesh-runtime.
+1. launch your MongoDB server and EventMesh Runtime.
 2. enable sinkConnector and check `sink-config.yml`.
 3. send a message to eventmesh with the topic defined in `pubSubConfig.subject`